• Home

 INITIAL CONSULTATION

-• Medical nutrition therapy and knowledge sharing/education may be part of the initial consultation.
+• Medical nutrition therapy and education/knowledge sharing may be part of the initial consultation.

 FOLLOW UP

-• Discussion of family progress, perceived successes and new or continued challenges.
+• Discussion of progress, successes, and new or continued challenges.

 • Further medical nutrition therapy or food relationship counseling and meal planning supports/adjustments where needed.